 First, it’s no secret that meat-eating has long been linked to such chronic illnesses as cancer, diabetes, and heart disease.
 The study reveals that meat (especially red processed meat) actually increases the risk for disease and death.
 A 10% increase in animal-protein intake was associated with a 2% increase in overall mortality, with an 8% increased risk for cardiovascular-related death.
 Contributing factors may include meat’s higher levels of “insulin-like growth factor 1” (a protein-based hormone), sodium, nitrites, and nitrates—all linked to poorer health.

 Compare plant protein: Even just a 3% increase in its intake was associated with a 10% decrease in overall mortality, with a 12% decrease in cardiovascular mortality.
 Add to that its links to the benefits of lower blood pressure and, as Song says, “insulin sensitivity.”

 Won’t it take tons of veggies to get enough?

 No need to drown in a sea of salads!
 You might be surprised how many plant sources provide high levels of protein, not to mention vitamins and minerals.
 Spinach, peas, collard greens, kale, and broccoli are five protein-packed veggies.
-Veestro incorporates these and other plant-protein-rich foods into menu items like the Protein Power Pack meals and Johnny Appleseed juice.
+Veestro incorporates these and other plant-protein-rich foods into menu items.
+Check out our meals.
 So, getting enough protein from the best sources is easy.
 And it’s nice to know that science continues to support our belief in a plant-based diet.